Setting up two-factor authentication for researchers

 Enabling account-wide 2FA

-Account owners can force-enable two-factor authentication for all members on their company account.
+Account Owners and admins can force-enable two-factor authentication for all members on their company account.
 The next time members on the account log into dscout, they'll be forced to enable 2FA on their own account.
-Account owners just need to:
+To enable 2FA on your account:

 - Navigate to your dscout Account settings by clicking your profile picture in the top-right corner, then selecting "Account."